Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 Hyman, R. (1975).
 What is industrial relations?
 A Marxist introduction.
 Palgrave Macmillan, London.

+Kaufman, B. E. (2003).
+John R. Commons and the Wisconsin School on industrial relations strategy and policy.
+ILR Review, 57(1), 3-30.

 Tapia, M., Ibsen, C. L., & Kochan, T. A. (2015).
 Mapping the frontier of theory in industrial relations: the contested role of worker representation.
 Socio-Economic Review, 13(1), 157-184.

 ## What do unions do in the U.S.?